epsylon/oasis/README.md

 ## Setup:

-Visit ['Settings'](https://solarnethub.com/socialnet/snh#settings_minimal) to choose your language, set a theme & configure your avatar.
+Visit ['Settings'](https://solarnethub.com/socialnet/snh#settings_minimal) to learn how to choose your language, set a theme & configure your avatar.

 ----------